 I like ‘em all – I hope you like them too! (and thanks for the help fOo!)

-As always, when live, Incubus prove that they’re a cut above many of their rock peers as far as musicianship and performance quality.
-They take a while to get into the song but it’s worth the wait – this cover is one of my favourites; the live instruments and rock sensibility gives the song a needed edge and Brandon’s voice is a great fit for this synthy pop classic.
+When live, Incubus prove they’re a cut above many of their garden variety rock peers as far as musicianship.
+They take a while to get into Duran Duran’s catchy hit but it’s worth the wait – this cover is one of my favourites; the live instruments and rock sensibility gives the song a needed edge and Brandon’s voice is a great fit for this synthy pop classic.

 by Lily Allen

-Some people hate this version but I think Lily’s cover is great (sorry about the picture slideshow – it was the only video I could find with halfway decent audio).
-The music changes the feel from the original disco almost back to its original reggae roots – albeit an uptempo, hybrid pop version.
+Lily’s cover changes the feel from the original disco almost back to its original reggae roots – albeit an uptempo, hybrid pop version.

 ∞ Random Interest Snippet: Blondie originally recorded the song in 1975 as a much slower blues / reggae version before Producer Mike Chapman suggested the disco angle for the 1979 release.
 After its release the band were lambasted by their peers for supposedly “selling out”.